Artist Talk by Eddie Yuen and Kal Spelletich

 He sometimes teaches at Universities, lectures, presents workshops and exhibits around the world.
 And Kaltek University.

 About Eddie Yuen

-Eddie Yuen is a nationally recognized writer and speaker who is currently researching the political economy and cultural significance of extinction.
+Eddie Yuen teaches Critical Studies at California College of Arts.
 His most recent work is on the discourse of climate change in the book “Catastrophism: The Apocalyptic Politics of Collapse and Rebirth”, (2012).
-He is the chief editor of two books on social movements and globalization and speaks at many political and academic conferences on race, urban studies, political economy and environmental crisis.
-Yuen is a contributing producer for “Against the Grain”, a syndicated radio program featuring in-depth interviews with prominent critical thinkers.
+He is the chief editor of two books on social movements and globalization and is a contributing producer for “Against the Grain”, a syndicated radio program featuring in-depth interviews with prominent critical thinkers.

 Pro Arts’ The New Situationists program is made possible with a generous grant from The Phyllis C. Wattis Foundation.